Week ofDecember

 Yes

 a rested body is stronger.
-Getting 8 hours of sleep every
+Getting 8 hours

-night can make your immune system 50% stronger.
-Deep sleep
+of sleep every night can make your immune

-is when the body replenishes it virus fighting immune cells.
+body replenishes it virus fighting immune

 - Pass